Making it Maker’s Model

 The model is focused on differentiating the four areas of a teacher’s classroom practice.
 Modifications are made to the ContentProcess, Product and Learning Environment.
 The aim is to facilitate opportunities for gifted and talented students to engage in learning that reflects their potential.

-• The process should focus on developing higher order thinking skills – not to the exclusion of the lower order thinking skills, however.
+• The process should focus on developing higher-order thinking skills – not to the exclusion of lower-order thinking skills, however.
 There is always a need for both!

 • The product should focus on the real – real problems, for real audiences, which encourage real deadlines!

-• Finally, the learning environment should be student centred, open ended, and encourages independence.
-This is where Maker’s Model differed substantially from other’s that June Maker built on (for example William’s Model, and Bloom),
+• Finally, the learning environment should be student centred, open-ended, and encourages independence.
+This is where Maker’s Model differed substantially from others that June Maker built on (for example William’s Model, and Bloom’s),

 By following the suggested modifications, the teacher should be able to differentiate the learning for their students.
 It will encourage gifted and talented students to reach their full potential.
-It is not about begin ‘safe’.
+It is not about being safe.
 And to be honest, the student will not ‘burn out’ if identified and stimulated in this way from an early age.
-Instead it is about encouraging gifted students to break new ground.
+Instead, it is about encouraging gifted students to break new ground.
 We need these students to flourish – we have an obligation to them as teachers.

 A concluding comment!